 4. The FAR should include model provisions or clauses for use in PCI-Risk procurements.
 The FAR Council should encourage agencies to include these model provisions or clauses in contracting actions involving PCI-Risk procurements.

-The proposed FAR provisions or clauses should require the contractor to certify41 that none of its employees who is in a position to influence government actions42 has a conflict of interest or that conflicted employees will be screened from performing work under any contract.
+The proposed FAR provisions or clauses should require the contractor to certify that none of its employees who is in a position to influence government actions has a conflict of interest or that conflicted employees will be screened from performing work under any contract.
 Once a contractor is selected, the contract itself should include a clause requiring the contractor to train employees on recognizing conflicts, to implement a system for employees who can influence government action to report conflicts to the contractor, to screen any conflicted employees from contract performance, to report to the agency periodically on its efforts to protect against employee conflicts, and to disclose to the agency any instances of employee misconduct (as well as disciplinary action taken against any offending employee).
 A contractor’s failure to implement an adequate system for employee conflict certification, to disclose or correct instances of employee misconduct, or to take appropriate disciplinary measures against employees who commit misconduct may be grounds for contract termination.
 In addition, a contractor that repeatedly proves incapable or unwilling to honor such contractual obligations may be subject to suspension or debarment in appropriate circumstances.

 5. The FAR should include model provisions or clauses for use in Information-Risk procurements.
 The FAR Council should encourage agencies to include these model provisions or clauses in contracting actions involving Information-Risk procurements.